2026: Saturday MAY 30

 How does it work?

-This year (2022) music will be happening in the Montague Common Hall, the Congregational Church, and on the common itself.
-Additionally, you will hear both plaintive aires and phat beats emanating from three private outdoor spaces appropriately named "Porch," "Barn," and "Pergola."
-See SCHEDULE in the page menu above for details on bands/times/locations/addresses.
+THE VENUES: This year (2026) music will be happening in the Montague Common Hall & the Congregational Church.
+Additionally, you will hear both plaintive aires and phat beats emanating from three private outdoor spaces.
+Note: the Common Hall is not accessible, the church is, and the others may or may not be [weather permitting].

 Not from the area?
 You're most welcome!
 We've had visitors from Vermont, New Hampshire, Connecticut, Missouri, and Texas!
 Here is a map to find us!